 Shahi Paneer is a popular paneer-based dish consisting of creamy gravy.
 The dish is rich, heavy and full of fats.
-The dish is a little sweet, tangy, spicey all in one.
+The dish is a little sweet, tangy, and spicy.
 Even so, it is delicious and like a treat.

 The recipe originated during the Mughal era in India.
 Shahi means royal.
 Hence this dish was served to and enjoyed by the members of the royal families.

 Paneer itself is a treat for many people and is cooked on occasion.
-Besides, this gravy is extremely rich in cashew paste, nuts, and cream.
-That is why you are sure to feel like a royal while eating this.
+Besides, this gravy is rich in cashew paste, nuts, and cream.
+That is why you will feel like a royal while eating this.

 - Some people add tomatoes to the gravy.
 It is optional, though.
-However, keep in mind that it will affect both the colour and taste of the dish.
+However, keep in mind that it will affect the dish’s colour and taste.

 - Both powdered and dry spices are adjustable as per taste.